A twist on the classic, the flavors are fresh and clean in this blackberry and bourbon Moscow Mule!

 Bourbon Blackberry Collins – Food and Wine

-- Muddle blackberries in the bottom of mug.
+Muddle blackberries in the bottom of a copper mug.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!